morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 you need a definitive account of the structure of the science, but if you do: it's a strong and valuable foundation.]*

-Von Eckardt's modified version[^3] of Laudan's original structure is as follows:
+Von Eckardt's modified version[^VonEckardt] of Laudan's original structure is as follows:

 1. A scientific community SC desires goal G (e.g., to explain some phenomena D)
 2. The research traditions currently available to SC are RT1, RT2 ...
 RTn